ariga/atlas/doc/md/guides/sqlite/check-constraint.md

 }
 ```

-After removing both the constraint definitions from the table and saving the changes, let’s apply the changes to the database by using `atlas schema apply` command:
+After removing both of the constraint definitions from the table and saving the changes, let’s apply the changes to the database by using `atlas schema apply` command:

 ```console
 atlas schema apply --url "sqlite://example.db" --to "file://schema.hcl"
 ```

 Dropping check constraints is not a straightforward process and requires complex workarounds.
-However, the Atlas simplified this process for us by automatically planning the removal of check constraints.
+However, Atlas simplified this process for us by automatically planning the removal of check constraints.

 You can review the planned changes, and then press Enter while the `Apply` option is highlighted in order to apply the changes.